A $1.2 billion loss for Delta, but recovery is on the radar - WTMJ

 “We said all along we will sell those middle seats when customers are confident and comfortable sitting there, and the science has given us that confidence around the vaccinations,” he said.
 “What we’re seeing now in April is our planes are pretty full, so we need to sell those middle seats.”

+Delta said it lost $100 million to $150 million in revenue by not selling middle seats in March.

-Delta relies heavily on corporate travel, which remains deeply depressed, but the airline expects that to bounce back by late summer or fall.
+Delta relies heavily on corporate travel, which remains deeply depressed, but the airline expects that to bounce back after Labor Day.
 Bastian said 75% of Delta’s corporate-account customers say they expect to be fully vaccinated by Memorial Day, which he believes will set the stage for road warriors to return in large numbers.

 U.S. airlines are looking to bounce back from the worst year in their history.
 Delta lost more than $12 billion in 2020, much of it in restructuring charges, but is recovering thanks in large part to more than $11 billion in federal pandemic-relief cash and loans.
 The company reduced labor costs by persuading thousands of workers to take buyouts or early retirement last year.